-I want to thank Red Dog Press for providing me with a copy of Dead In The Water in exchange for an honest review.
+I want to thank Anne Cater for inviting me on this blog tour and Unbound for providing me with a copy of the book in exchange for an honest review.

 About the Author: